MarkoMarjamaa/homeassistant-paxcalima/README.md

 Home assistant Custom component for  Pax Calima fan

 This is offered AS IS.
 Feel free to fork.
-Developed ans testen in HA version 0.108.9.
+Developed and tested in HA version 0.108.9.

 ## Installation